JAlcocerT/JAlcocerT/content/blog/hardw-PC-servers-BENCH-review.md

 ### CPU Benchmarks

-The first CPU at home was an Intel P3, then an AMD Athlon 64 3200+ came (both 1 core!).
+The first CPU at home was an Intel P3, then an AMD Athlon 64 3200+ came (both 1 core!)

 And look at them now...